hhhlau/SD5509-prototyping-and-scripting-2020/prototype-1/readme.md

 #### Assumption:
 The HKO data can only show marco climate but not focusing on relatively small geolocation
 #### Expectation:
-The prototype 1 can provide the micro climate data which should be slightly different from the HKO one
+- The prototype 1 can provide the micro climate data which should be slightly different from the HKO one
+- The data could help on user making daily life decision (What to wear or when to do laundry)
 #### Design:
 A temperature/ humidity sensor, DHT 22 is connected to the system and it should provide a reading to Serial output every 4 seconds
 #### Testing set up: